-• An ODRC pipeline value as at 1 October 2005 was estimated using the ODRC values prepared by Maunsell Limited for 31 December 2005 and 31 December 2006.
-The method used was to project the trend in the December valuations back 3 months.

-- Similarly the ODRC depreciation was prepared using the values prepared by Maunsell Limited for 31 December 2005 and 31 December 2006 and an estimated value based on the trends in the December valuations for the 3 months from October to December 2005. - Other Income, Expenses and Balance Sheet figures were obtained from the accounts prepared for the Maui Mining Companies by the Commercial Operator.
+- An ODRC pipeline value as at 1 October 2005 was estimated using the ODRC values prepared by Maunsell Limited for 31 December 2005 and 31 December 2006.
+The method used was to project the trend in the December valuations back 3 months. - The ODRC value at 31 December 2007 was estimated by indexing the value at 31 December 2006 by the change in the Consumer Price Index between the respective December quarters.
+This is consistent with the Commerce Commission's accepted principles for adjusting ODRC values between valuations under the "building blocks regime" for tariff regulating purposes. - Similarly the ODRC depreciation for the calendar years 2006 and 2007 was prepared using the valuations prepared by Maunsell Limited for 31 December 2005 and 31 December 2006 respectively.
+For the period from October to December 2005, an estimated value based on the trends in the December valuations was used. - Other Income, Expenses and Balance Sheet figures were obtained from the accounts prepared for the Maui Mining Companies by the Commercial Operator.
 These accounts are not audited, but are peer reviewed by an accounting firm monthly. - Calculations for the 3 month October to December 2005 period have been adjusted where necessary to be comparable with figures extracted on an annual basis.